Awareness Intensive

 A path of inquiry, transformation, and presence

 My name is Naran.
-My path has been one of deep inquiry — a gradual dismantling of ideas about who I am and how awakening should look.
+My path has been a steady undoing of ideas about who I am, and how this work should look.

-Over the years, I’ve walked through many gateways of transformation — from meditation and self-inquiry to somatic and relational work, and guided experiences with sacred plant medicines.
-Each has revealed a different face of the same truth: that awareness itself is the healing force.
+Over the years I have moved through many gateways: meditation, self inquiry, somatic and relational practice, breathwork, and guided experiences with sacred plant medicines.
+Each revealed a different face of the same thing.
+That awareness itself is the ground.

-Rather than following a single lineage, my approach has emerged through direct experience — where ancient contemplative traditions and modern modalities meet.
-What began as a search for freedom became a process of unlearning, of allowing life to reveal itself as it is.
+Rather than following a single lineage, my approach has come through direct experience, where contemplative tradition and modern modalities meet.
+What began as a search for freedom became a steady practice of unlearning, of letting life reveal itself as it is.

-Today, I facilitate Awareness Intensives and spaces for authentic inner work.
-These are not teachings, but containers where we meet what’s real — together, in honesty and presence.
+Today I facilitate Awareness Intensives and other spaces for sincere inner work.
+These are not teachings.
+They are containers, where we meet what is real, together, in honesty and presence.

-I don’t stand as a teacher, but as a fellow traveler — one who continues to explore, question, and open.
+I do not stand as a teacher, but as a fellow traveler.
+One who continues to look.

 Retreat Packages